NodeBB/nodebb-plugin-superusers/README.md

 nodebb-plugin-superusers
 ===========================

-Allows you to set a certain group to have banning privileges
+Allows you to set a certain group of members to be superusers.

+These users will not have access to the ACP but will have the ability to perform various advanced actions such as banning users from their profile page.